-Various criteria determine if you are an entrepreneur for income tax purposes, you will pay income tax on your business's profit.
-Various criteria apply to this process.
-For instance, if your activities are conducted in an economic setting, if you can expect to make a profit, if you work independently and at your own risk, you are probably considered to be an entrepreneur in terms of income tax.
+Various criteria determine if you are an entrepreneur for income tax purposes.
+For instance, if your activities are conducted in an economic setting, if you can expect to make a profit, if you work independently and at your own risk, then you are probably considered to be an entrepreneur in terms of income tax.
 You can also check this with the Tax administration’s tool (in Dutch).

 Entrepreneur for income tax purposes

-When you register your business with the Chamber of Commerce (KVK), the Dutch Tax and Customs Administration will assess whether you fulfil the requirements.
-For income tax purposes, income is divided into 3 groups (which are called 'boxes'), each with its own rate:
+When you register your business with the Chamber of Commerce (KVK), the Dutch Tax and Customs Administration (Belastingdienst) will assess if you are an entrepreneur for income tax purposes.
+Income tax is divided into 3 groups (which are called 'boxes'), each with its own rate:

-- Box 1: taxable income on wages and property.
+- Box 1: taxable income on wages and property (in Dutch)

-- Box 2: taxable income from a substantial business interest.
+- Box 2: taxable income from a substantial business interest (in Dutch)

-- Box 3: taxable income from savings and investments.
+- Box 3: taxable income from savings and investments (in Dutch)